MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 Events in Mesh should be familiar to most organizations that work with Microsoft Teams with the added step of customization.
 So, Create, customize, and host:

-1. **[Create an event in the Mesh Portal](create-event-mesh-portal.md):** Start with the Mesh Portal to create or edit your event, invite participants, and manage Mesh worlds.
+1. **[Create an event in Mesh on the web](create-event-mesh-portal.md):** Start with Mesh on the web to create or edit your event, invite participants, and manage Mesh worlds.

 1. **[Customize and save the event experience in the Mesh app](customize-event.md):** Customize your event at least 30 minutes before the start time to add text, video, and/or screenshare artifacts and prepare your environment for your event.